joao-gueifao-924/bpc-challenge/README.md

 Currently, the effective main development branch is [`foundation-pose-phase2-submission`](https://github.com/joao-gueifao-924/bpc-challenge/tree/foundation-pose-phase2-submission), which is pending merge into `main`.

-The project leverages several advanced components, including custom modifications to third-party code and integration with external repositories via both Git submodules and subtrees:
+The project leverages several components and includes custom modifications to third-party code.
+It integrates with external repositories via both Git submodules and subtrees:
 - YOLO 11 for 2D object detection
 - FoundationPose for 6D object pose estimation
-- SAM6D as an alternative for end-to-end object detection and pose estimation (not currently maintained)
+- SAM6D as an alternative for end-to-end object detection and pose estimation (not currently maintained, in its own branch [sam6d-exploration](https://github.com/joao-gueifao-924/bpc-challenge/tree/sam6d-exploration))
-- Memory footprint reduction by loading/unloading deep learning models between host and GPU RAM, and obliterating memory caches at specific inference runtime points
+- Video memory footprint reduction by loading/unloading deep learning models between host and GPU RAM, and obliterating memory caches at strategic inference runtime points

 ## Repository Structure